 Rebekah McCoy is a Bronze

-License coach who is currently completing her Silver License.
+Licence coach who is currently completing her Silver Licence.

 Rebekah studied exercise science and sports studies throughout

 National level swimmer who had swum with Tuggeranong Vikings club

 for 8 years and has been coaching for 6 years.
 She held previous